snegirevdv/Django-Menu/README.md

 ## Loading Test Data

-To populate the database with test data, you can use the management command `python manage.py populate_menu_items`.
+To populate the database with test data, you can use the management command `python manage.py loat_test_data`.
 This command will create a sample menu structure with multiple levels of items.

 ## Admin Interface